apache/pekko-http/THREAT_MODEL.md

 2. **Do not raise the §5a limits without understanding the memory cost** — each is multiplied by concurrent connections.
 3. **If CORS is enabled, set `allowed-origins` explicitly.** Do not ship the `"*"` + `allow-credentials = yes` combination to a credentialed API (§5a).
 4. **Compare credentials with `Credentials.verify`**, which is constant-time (§8 P8) — not with `==` on the secret, and not via `provideVerify` unless the supplied verifier is itself constant-time.
-5. **Do not derive client identity from `X-Forwarded-For`** unless a trusted proxy sets it and the application validates the chain.
+5. **Use `extractDirectClientIP`, not `extractClientIP`, for access control, rate limiting or audit logging.** The latter reads `X-Forwarded-For` / `X-Real-Ip`, which the client controls unless a trusted proxy overwrites them; it requires `remote-address-attribute = on` to fall back usefully.
+Derive identity from `X-Forwarded-For` only where a trusted proxy sets it and you validate the chain yourself.
 6. **Validate and canonicalize any request-derived path** before passing it to a file-serving directive.
 7. **Treat client-API responses from untrusted upstreams as untrusted input.**
 8. **Consider `server-header = ""`** if product/version disclosure matters to your threat model.